Dooders/Dooders/docs/Why.md

 This project aligns with my interests and provides an opportunity to explore more.
 I expect to create a continuously evolving and improving project.

-I aim to explore and integrate various disciplines and fields into the project including: artificial intelligence, data science, philosophy, cognitive science, biology, etc., while attempting to create an elegent and clean codebase.
+I aim to explore and integrate various disciplines and fields into the project including: artificial intelligence, data science, philosophy, cognitive science, information theory, biology, etc., while attempting to create an elegent and clean codebase.
 Code can be as much an art as it is a science; communicating complex ideas better than traditional methods.

 My primary objectives are to: